rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 Pod during the update and it will ensure that no Pods are unavailable at any time.
 Additional update strategies are discussed [here](https://blog.container-solutions.com/kubernetes-deployment-strategies).

+> **Heads up!** The pods in the old replica sets are terminated and the traffic
+> switches to the new pods when they are ready.
+But how does Kubernetes know
+> when the new pods are ready to accept traffic?
+It actually doesn't, and it
+> will consider the new pods ready as soon as the container process starts.
+Of
+> course, that is rarely the desired behavior, so we can instruct Kubernetes to
+> poll the pods periodically in order to determine if they are ready or not,
+> alive or not.
+That is accomplished by setting up health checks.

 #### Final configuration